dsrvlabs/vatz/docs/installation.md

   $ ./vatz plugin start -p cpu_monitor
   ```

-  Or you could also start plugin with some arguments too.
-Check out the plugin repository to find available arguments.
+  Alternatively, you can start the plugin with some arguments as below.
+Some plugins might require arguments to start.
+Check the plugin repository for available arguments or requirements.

   ```
   $ ./vatz plugin start -p cpu_monitor -a "-port=9094 -urgent=80"